Sign In Register

 Is Aurora a Good Place to Live?

-Based on current data, Aurora receives an overall livability score of 4.8 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, abundant sunshine, a low poverty rate.
-Aurora stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Aurora receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, a highly educated population, abundant sunshine.
+Aurora offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs